tustin2121/James_Somerton_Transcripts/_videos/p5KpIROXhZw.md

 <compare>
 <james {% include timecode %}>

-For instance, when it comes to men writing women, there was either not a whole lot of attention given to female characters in the first place, or failed attempts to understand them.
-Helen of Troy was attributed to having spurred Menelaus and sparked the Trojan War because Paris of Troy was just so darn pretty.
-That motivation was so weak even 2004’s Troy had to develop an entire subplot about how Menelaus was so toxic that Helen’s only recourse was to leave with the first man who could smuggle her out of Sparta.
+For instance, when it comes to men writing women, there was either not a whole lot of attention given to female characters in the first place, or failed attempts to understand them. <mark fc>Helen of Troy was attributed to having spurred Menelaus and sparked the Trojan War because Paris of Troy was just so darn pretty.
+That motivation was so weak even 2004’s Troy had to develop an entire subplot about how Menelaus was so toxic that Helen’s only recourse was to leave with the first man who could smuggle her out of Sparta.</mark>

 </james>
 <comment id="helen_of_try">